Controller

 The Data Protection Officer is: Mr Marcus Barrow

-Apple Childcare Vouchers Limited, Downton Lodge
+Apple Childcare Vouchers Limited, 86 Town Lane

 Name and Address of the Lead Supervisory Authority